 W-Withdrawal.
 Withdrawal is recorded when a student withdraws within the date limitations indicated by the academic calendar.
-The designation of W is also used to grade a student who has previously registered for thesis or project credit and obtained a deferred grade (DG), and then decides not to complete the work for the thesis or project.
-Of course, the student must then select another option for completing the degree.
 Under certain circumstances the institution may initiate the withdrawal.

 Repeating Classes.
-Students may repeat only once a course in

-which they receive an unsatisfactory grade.
+Students may repeat a course in which they receive an unsatisfactory grade.
 In such a case, the record of the first attempt is not erased.
 However, in the case of undergraduate students only, the credits and quality points earned in the course with the higher grade are used to calculate the GPA.
 Course grades may be replaced only by grades for course work repeated on campus.
 When a course with a laboratory is repeated, the laboratory part also must be repeated.